faisalahammad/travel-expense-tracker/README.md

 - **Split Expenses**: Split expenses equally or with custom amounts
 - **Payment Tracking**: Record payments between travelers
 - **Settlement Calculation**: Calculate who owes whom with minimum transactions
+- **Trip Planning**: Create and manage tasks for your trip with priorities, assignments, and costs
 - **Visual Analytics**: View expense distribution by category
 - **Cloud Data Storage**: Store data in Supabase for global access
 - **Export to Excel**: Export tour data to Excel for record-keeping
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
+- **Progressive Web App (PWA)**: Install on mobile devices for offline access and native app-like experience

 ## Getting Started